 Q: How long should my Oura Ring 3 battery last after 2 years?

 A: Expect 3-4 days of battery life after 24 months, down from the original 5-7 days.
-This represents normal lithium-ion degradation and matches 78% of user experiences in our testing.
+This represents normal lithium polymer degradation and matches observed user experiences in our testing and community analysis.

 Q: Is 71% battery health good after 2 years?

-A: Battery health of 71% after 24 months is typical for the Oura Ring 3.
+A: Battery health of approximately 71% after 24 months (based on battery life decline) is typical for the Oura Ring 3.
 While functional, it indicates you’re entering the replacement consideration window, especially if daily charging becomes necessary.
+Note: Oura provides no in-app battery health metric, so this estimate is based on battery life observation rather than direct measurement.

 Q: Can I replace just the battery in my Oura Ring 3?

 A: No, Oura Ring 3 batteries cannot be replaced independently.
-The sealed design requires complete device replacement, typically costing $349 for a new ring.
+The sealed design requires complete device replacement, typically costing $349 for a new ring—though free replacements are available through customer support on a case-by-case basis.

 Q: Why is my Oura Ring 3 battery draining faster suddenly?